Thích Quảng Đức: Day of the act

 The spectators were mostly stunned into silence, but some wailed and several began praying.
 Many of the monks and nuns, as well as some shocked passersby, prostrated themselves before the burning monk.
 Even some of the policemen, who had orders to control the gathered crowd, prostrated before him.

 In English and Vietnamese, a monk repeated into a microphone: "A Buddhist priest burns himself to death.
 A Buddhist priest becomes a martyr."
 After approximately 10 minutes, Quảng Đức's body was fully immolated and it eventually toppled backwards onto its back.
 Once the fire subsided, a group of monks covered the smoking corpse with yellow robes, picked it up and tried to fit it into a coffin, but the limbs could not be straightened and one of the arms protruded from the wooden box as he was carried to the nearby Xá Lợi Pagoda in central Saigon.
-Outside the pagoda, students unfurled bilingual banners which read: "A Buddhist priest burns himself for our five requests."
+Outside the pagoda, students unfurled bilingual banners that read: "A Buddhist priest burns himself for our five requests."

-By 1:30 p.m.
-(13:30), around 1,000 monks had congregated inside to hold a meeting, while outside a large crowd of pro-Buddhist students had formed a human barrier around it.
+By 1:30 p.m. around 1,000 monks had congregated inside to hold a meeting, while outside a large crowd of pro-Buddhist students had formed a human barrier around it.
 The meeting soon ended and all but 100 monks slowly left the compound.
 Nearly 1,000 monks, accompanied by laypeople, returned to the cremation site.
 The police lingered nearby.
-At around 6:00 p.m.
-(18:00), thirty nuns and six monks were arrested for holding a prayer meeting on the street outside Xá Lợi.
+At around 6:00 p.m. thirty nuns and six monks were arrested for holding a prayer meeting on the street outside Xá Lợi.
 The police encircled the pagoda, blocking public passage and giving observers the impression that an armed siege was imminent by donning riot gear.